-Rayman Raving Rabbids review
+Rayman Raving Rabbids full review

 When the Nintendo Wii first debuted, Ubisoft’s Rayman Raving Rabbids turned into something of a sleeper hit.
 The game featured the popular platform action game star Rayman in a sequence of mini-games that emphasized the Wii’s novel control system.